sibaku/sibaku.github.io/liascript_courses/dotProductApplications/dotProductApplications.md

 \mathbf{a}\cdot\mathbf{a} < r^2
 \end{align*}
 $$

+Of course, you can do the same with a greater sign.

 This allows you to skip a whole square root operation, which today isn't much, but if you do it a lot it might still cost some computation power.